Alexa Cuff, M.Ed., C.A.G.S.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received came from the late Jackie Zeller, who was a professor at Harvard Graduate School of Education and, in my view, the best teacher I’ve ever had.
-She taught me everything I needed to know about school counseling—including strengths-based counseling, ethical care, self-care, and how to bring fun and understanding into my work.
+The best career advice came from the late Jackie Zeller, who was a professor at Harvard Graduate School of Education and, in my view, the best teacher I’ve ever had.
+She taught me everything I needed to know about school counseling—including strengths-based counseling, ethical decision-making, and the importance of self-care.
+She preached about prioritizing self care as a central part of the job, and that really stuck with me.
 Jackie had an incredible influence on my professional outlook, and on a personal level, she was an inspiring mentor.
 I am deeply grateful for the opportunity to learn from her and to carry the beautiful lessons she instilled into my own practice every day.

 What advice would you give to young women entering your industry?